HolmesLab/holmeslab/docs/Amarel/connect-amarel.md

 ```

-# Connecting to Amarel on your Browser
+### Connecting to Amarel on your Browser
 1. **Connect to VPN on Cisco Anyconnect App** [Tutorial](https://holmeslab.github.io/holmeslab/docs/Amarel/rutgers-vpn/)
 2. Go to [https://ondemand.hpc.rutgers.edu](https://ondemand.hpc.rutgers.edu/)
 3. Select 'Files' > 'Home Directory' to browse, edit, download, upload and view files on Amarel from your browser
 ![files](ondemand/files.png)

+## Use Amarel
+### Slurm Jobs
+To run computing jobs from the terminal using Amarel resources, the process uses slurm.
+[Here is a tutorial on how to create and submit slurm jobs.](https://holmeslab.github.io/holmeslab/docs/Amarel/slurm-jobs-tutorial/)

 ### Edit and Run Jupyter Notebooks in Amarel
 1. Follow steps 1-2 of **Connecting to Amarel on your Browser**
 2. In the toolbar, select 'Interactive Sessions' > 'Personal Jupyter'